AmirHosseinShamsi/Dental-template/README.md

 - **Customizable Sections**: Easily modify and add sections to personalize your own template.
 - **Interactive Elements**: Utilizes React components for dynamic and engaging content presentation.

+### Preview
+- you can see the template preview in this link : [ToothCare clone template](https://amirhosseinshamsi.github.io/Dental-template/)

 ## Project photos